thorgriffs/work-day-scheduler/README.md

 ## My Work Day Scheduler

 This is an assignment to create a simple calendar application that allows a user to save events for each hour of the day.
-Starter HTML and CSS was provided with the Bootstrap CSS framework in place.
+Starter HTML and CSS files were provided with the Bootstrap CSS framework in place.
 Requirements for the assignment were to dynamically update the HTML and CSS using jQuery along with the [Moment.js](https://momentjs.com/) library.
 Expectation for the planner is that it contains time blocks for standard business hours that are color-coded to indicate if the time block is in the past, present, or future.
 Data saved in the time block should persist on page refresh.

 ### Homework Deliverables and Codebase Updates